penspinner/OP-Stock-Visuals/README.md

   * Ticker 2 prices will be randomly generated between 100 and 150.
 * You should see the chart filled with colorful lines and data points.
   * The x-axis is the date corresponding to the ticker price data.
-  * Ticker 1 will be based on y-axis; Ticker 2 will be based on y2-axis.

 ### Chart functionality
 * **Mouseover/Hover** a certain data point on the chart to see a tooltip of that data.